chadsansing/adversary-space/gm-resources/planning/session-5.md

 That night: each of the PCs has a dream.

 You are in a room.
 One wall is just a giant mirror.
 In front of that wall there's a table.
 On that table there is a lamp and a gun.
 Sometimes you pick up the gun.
 Sometimes you leave it.
 Your reflection doesn't always do what you do.
-Sometimes it picks up the gun and kills you and you wake in the room again, spikes of pain riven into your eyes, the same distance away from the table each time, just like your reflection, and then sometimes you begin killing it.
+Sometimes it picks up the gun and kills you and you wake in the room again, spikes of pain driven into your eyes, the same distance away from the table each time, just like your reflection, and then sometimes you begin killing it.
 It always gets up moments later.
 The mirror never shatters, but after death after death after death your bullets begin to chip away at your reflection, and it looks less and less like you, and as your appearance cracks and crumbles, underneath you see darkness, a web of sliver strans, and, finally, the warden's mask beneath your face.

 If the PCs tell one another about the dream, they can also talk about what to do next.
 What do they make of the dream?
 Of the warden's lingering presence in their minds?